Sunkio/web-crawler_js/README.md

 If you encounter any problems with the installation, first check whether you're using a matching Node.js version.
 This project was build with node V18.7.0.
 If you use nvm, it should be running automatically.

-If you're Node versione isn't an issue, try deleting the package-lock.json file, and reinstall the dependencies by running the following commands:
+If you're Node version isn't an issue, try deleting the package-lock.json file, and reinstall the dependencies by running the following commands:

 ``` bash
 npm init - to initialize the project